StephenDini/Mortality_Predictor/README.md

 One of the first limitations we encountered, was deciding which data could/should be displayed when making the map.
 We decided only one year of GDP and Alcohol should be displayed with the most recent year being used.
 If we used all the years we had, it would make the map very crowded and less informative.
 We also had to cut out religion, since there are many religions within each country, and not an easy way to represent that within a map.

 Another limitation that we ran into, was that we weren't able to be more specific in legend placement.
 Leaflet only allowed 'topleft', 'topright', 'bottomleft' and 'bottomright'.
 If bottom left was selected twice, it would stack them instead of laying them across the bottom, where we preferred.
 We also wanted the layers to come in with its own legend but were having trouble launching this specification.
 We also had to consider how the legends were possibly going to be displayed if more than one layer was selected.

 ---

+## 👌 Interactive Website

+The mockup for the site was created using paint and gives the overall flow of the site for us to follow.
+The inspiration for the mockup was taken from the belly button module.
+The website will consist of one main landing page and various other pages for charts and maps.
+The landing page will layout the information about the project and a blurb the team behind the project.
+The website is hosted on GitHub pages utilizing [Bootstrap](https://getbootstrap.com/) and Javascript.

+---